elasticio/elasticio.github.io/_guides/deploying-with-ksonnet.md

 ### Common Use Cases

-* Flexibility in writing configuration using Jsonnet.
+* Flexibility in writing configuration using Jsonnet;

-* Packaging: Complex configurations can be built as mixing and matching components.
+* Packaging: Complex configurations can be built as mixing and matching components;

-* Reusable component and prototype library: avoid duplication.
+* Reusable component and prototype library: avoid duplication;

-* Easy deployments to multiple environments.
+* Easy deployments to multiple environments;

 * Last-mile deployment: CD step.

-## Platform Deployment
+## Deploying Platform

-In this section we describe how to install, configure the necessary components and get them ready for deploying
+In this section we describe how to install, configure the necessary components, and get everything ready for deployment.

 The following repository contains the [KSonnet registry](https://ksonnet.io/docs/concepts#registry) of {{site.data.tenant.name}} platform components.
-To proceed further, please install the [KSonnet CLI](https://github.com/ksonnet/ksonnet/releases).
+To proceed further, please install the [KSonnet CLI](https://github.com/ksonnet/ksonnet/releases) first.

 ### Installation